 In some instances, the Company accepts a payment from a client to finance part or all of an acquisition.
-The Company refers to such transactions as structured acquisitions.
-Structured acquisitions where the Company accepts payment from several clients is referred to as a syndicated acquisition.
-The accounting for structured acquisitions is complex and often requires judgments on the part of management as to the appropriate accounting treatment.
+The Company refers to such transactions as syndicated acquisitions.
+The accounting for syndicated acquisitions can be complex and often requires judgments on the part of management as to the appropriate accounting treatment.
 In accordance with ASC 605-45, Revenue Recognition: Principal Agent Considerations, in instances where the Company substantively acts as an agent to acquire patent rights from a seller on behalf of clients who are paying for such rights separately from their subscription agreements, the Company may treat the client payments on a net basis.
 When treated on a net basis, there may be little or no revenue recognized for such contributions, and the basis of the acquired patent rights may exclude the amounts paid by the contributing client based on the Company's determination that it is not the principal in these transactions.
 In these situations, where the Company substantively acts as an agent, the contributing clients are typically defendants in an active or threatened patent infringement litigation filed by the owner of a patent.
 The Company's involvement is to assist its clients to secure a dismissal from litigation and a license to the underlying patents.